-France has a lot of history.
-A history that is certainly not long-forgotten in the minds of the people living here.
-A trip to Normandy on the west cost of France would not be complete without visiting the D-Day beaches and paying your respects to soldiers who fought so bravely and have fallen here.
+A trip to Normandy on the west coast of France would not be complete without visiting the D-Day beaches and paying your respects to soldiers who fought so bravely and have fallen here.

 There are 5 main beaches where the D-Day assault started on June 6th 1944.
 From east to west, on the coast of France along the English channel, these were: